cnjinhao/nana-handbook/Nana Handbook.md

 ```
 ![Pi Caclulator](./resources/pi-calculator.png)

-The UI contains a spinbox for selecting the digits of Pi, a button for starting calculation, a textbox for displaying Pi and a progress bar for the progress of calculation.
+The UI contains a spinbox for selecting the number of digits of Pi, a button for starting the calculation, a textbox for displaying Pi and a progress bar to show the progress of the calculation.

 Now, let's implement the function of pi calculation.